Avoid common financial pitfalls for a more secure future.

 - Single-life only pension.
 Many people often take the highest pension option available.
 They don't realize that upon death, unless there is adequate life insurance to cover income needs, the living spouse may end up relying solely on social security income.
 There are a number of reasons why people choose the single-life option, including, thinking that you will outlive a spouse; or that the spouse does not need the income; or even that it would be crazy not to take the full amount offered to you.
 This is an irrevocable decision, and although no one can predict the future, you may want to consult with a financial advisor together to discuss the pension options and income needs.

 IRS IRA Information:

-Heidi Clute, CFP® is the owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 For informational purposes only.
 LPL Financial does not offer legal or tax advice.
 Securities offered through LPL Financial, Member FINRA/SIPC.